FlavScents AInsights Entry: Ethyl Butyrate (CAS: 105-54-4)

 8. Practical Insights for Formulators

-Ethyl butyrate is valued for its potent fruity aroma, making it a staple in both flavor and fragrance formulations.
-It synergizes well with other esters and fruit notes, enhancing overall complexity.
-Formulators should be cautious of its potency, as overuse can lead to an overpowering effect.
-It is often under-utilized in non-fruit applications where a subtle fruity note could add depth.
+Ethyl butyrate is valued for its strong, fruity aroma and versatility in both flavor and fragrance formulations.
+It synergizes well with other esters and fruity compounds, enhancing the overall sensory profile.
+Formulators should be cautious of its high volatility, which may lead to rapid evaporation in open systems.
+It is frequently overused in attempts to achieve a strong fruity note, so careful calibration is essential to avoid overpowering the formulation.

 Citation hooks: FlavScents; industry practice